UnifiedCo/Froots/README.md

-# [Froots Theme]
+# Froots Theme

 Froots is a WordPress starter theme based on [Roots](http://roots.io/) & [Foundation](http://foundation.zurb.com) that will help you make better themes.

+Froots is derived from the famous Roots WordPress starter theme.
+The main difference is that Bootstrap has been ripped out and left for dead only to be replaced by it's evil twin brother, Foundation.

 ## Installation

-Clone the git repo - `git clone git://github.com/froots/froots.git` - or [download it](https://github.com/froots/froots/zipball/master) and then rename the directory to the name of your theme or website.
+Clone the git repo - `git clone git://github.com/LogicSpot/Froots.git` - or [download it](https://github.com/LogicSpot/Froots/archive/master.zip) and then rename the directory to the name of your theme or website.
 [Install Ruby](http://rubyinstaller.org/).
 [Install Grunt](http://gruntjs.com/getting-started), and then install the dependencies for Froots contained in `package.json` by running the following from the Roots theme directory:

 ```
 npm install
 ```

-Reference the [theme activation](http://froots.io/froots-101/#theme-activation) documentation to understand everything that happens once you activate Roots.
+Reference the [theme activation](http://roots.io/roots-101/#theme-activation) documentation to understand everything that happens once you activate Froots.

 ## Theme Development